 To remember warning symptoms in the event of a suspected stroke, utilise the acronym FAST.

 Face.
 When the casualty tries to smile, does their face sag on one side?

 Arms.
 When the person tries to raise both arms, is one arm lower than the other?
 Can they raise both arms above their head and hold them there?

 Speech.
 Is it possible for the person to repeat a simple sentence?
 Is their speech slurred or difficult to comprehend?

 Time.
 Every minute matters during a stroke.
 Call 999 if you see any of these indicators.

-WHAT SHOULD YOU DO IF SOMEONE IS EXPERIENCING A STROKE?
+WHAT SHOULD YOU DO IF SOMEONE IS HAVING A STROKE?

-It’s critical to know what to do if someone experiences a stroke.
+It’s critical to know what to do when someone is having a stroke.
 It has the potential to make a major impact on the patient’s chances of survival or recovery.